-- 1. Your qualifying child who is your dependent and who was under age 13 when the care was provided (but see Child of divorced or separated parents or parents living apart, later), - 2.
-Your spouse who was not physically or mentally able to care for himself or herself and lived with you for more than half the year, or - 3.
-A person who was not physically or mentally able to care for himself or herself, lived with you for more than half the year, and either: - a.
+- 1. Your qualifying child who is your dependent and who was under age 13 when the care was provided (but see Child of divorced or separated parents or parents living apart, later); - 2.
+Your spouse who wasn't physically or mentally able to care for himself or herself and lived with you for more than half the year; or - 3.
+A person who wasn't physically or mentally able to care for himself or herself, lived with you for more than half the year, and either: - a.
 Was your dependent, or - b.
 Would have been your dependent except that: - i.
-He or she received gross income of \$4,000 or more. - ii.
+He or she received gross income of \$4,300 or more, - ii.
 He or she filed a joint return, or - iii.
-You, or your spouse if filing jointly, could be claimed as a dependent on someone else's 2015 return.
+You, or your spouse if filing jointly, could be claimed as a dependent on someone else's 2020 return.

 Dependent defined.
-A dependent is a person, other than you or your spouse, for whom you can claim an exemption.
+A dependent is a person, other than you or your spouse, for whom you could claim an exemption.
 To be your dependent, a person must be your qualifying child (or your qualifying relative).
+However, the deductions for personal and dependency exemptions for tax years 2018 through 2025 are suspended, and therefore, the amount of the deduction is zero.
+But in determining whether you may claim a person as a qualifying relative for 2020, the person's gross income must be less than \$4,300, not zero.